Dr Eluned Michelle Louise Summers-Bremner

 - Summers-Bremner, E. M. (2014).
 Ian McEwan: Sex, Death and History.
 Amherst, New York, USA: Cambria Press.
 Related URL.

 - Summers-Bremner, E. M. (2013).
 David Jones and the art of living.
-Paper presented at Aftershock: Post-traumatic Cultures Since the Great War, University of Copenhagen, Copenhagen, Denmark.
+Paper presented at Aftershock Conference: Post-traumatic Cultures Since the Great War, Copenhagen, Denmark.
 22 May - 24 May 2013.

 - Summers-Bremner, E. M. (2013).
 Negative feelings: The death drive in Piers Plowman.
-Paper presented at 48th Annual Congress on Medieval Studies, International Piers Plowman Society sponsored panel, 'Feeling like Langland', Michigan State University, Kalamazoo, USA.
-8 May - 12 May 2013.
+Paper presented at 48th International Congress on Medieval Studies, Kalamazoo, Michigan.
+9 May - 12 May 2013.

 - Summers-Bremner, E. M. (2012).
 'Another World than This': Muriel Spark's Postwar Investigations.
 Yearbook of English Studies, 42, 151-167.
 10.5699/yearenglstud.42.2012.0151